tendermint/atom_one/README.md

 simultaneously.
 This is intended to prevent large PHOTON holders from conducting a hostile takeover of the Cosmos Hub.

-The exchange rate formula between PHOTONs and ATOMs will be such that if all the ATOMs not already bonded into PHOTONs were to be bonded to PHOTONs, there would be 1 billion PHOTONs.
-In other words, the number of PHOTONs is capped and will never reach 1 billion PHOTONs.

-The PHOTON token shall be the only staking token for ICS2 staking.

 PHOTONs bonded for ICS2 hosting according to whitelisted ICS2A and ICS2B protocols may vote in Cosmos Hub governance proposals, but their vote altogether shall not exceed 50% of the voting power of the staked ATOMs.

-The PHOTON token shall be whitelisted as transaction fee payments for the Cosmos Hub and all ICS1 and ICS2 hosted blockchains.

 ### Article 3.D.
 Inflation